HypothesisWorks/hypothesis/docs/data.rst

     ([False, False], 1)

 Note that the repr will work exactly like it does for all the built-in
-strategies: It will be a function that you can call to get the strategy in question, with values provided only if they do not match the defaults.
+strategies: it will be a function that you can call to get the strategy in question, with values provided only if they do not match the defaults.

 You can use :func:`assume <hypothesis.assume>` inside composite functions: